ResiliaDev/Planga/README.md

 _This documentation is a work-in-progress!_

-### Back-end preparation
+### Back-end setup

-1. Return in your HTML some information so the front-end is able to create a new Planga chat-screen:
+1. Compute some information that Planga needs:
   - `user_id`: The identifier of the currently logged-in user.
 Can be any string that uniquely identifies a user.
   - `user_id_hmac`: The SHA256-HMAC of the `user_id`, using your API-key for signing.
   - The `conversation_id` of the conversation the user can interact with.
 Can be any string that uniquely identifies a conversation.
   - `conversation_id_hmac`: The SHA256-HMAC of the `conversation_id`, using your API-key for signing.
+2. Send/output that information in a way that your front-end JavaScript can access it.

 #### What should I use for `conversation_id`?